herrera-ignacio/algorithms/sorting/README.md

 ## In-Place sorting

 A sorting algorithm sorts __in-place__ if only a constant number of elements of the input array are ever stored outside the array.

+## Sorting in linear time

+We need to make asumptions about the input instead of using only comparisons.